Waldorf Frequently Asked Questions

 The Waldorf curriculum is designed to meet the various stages of child development.
 Waldorf teachers are dedicated to creating a genuine inner enthusiasm for learning that is essential for educational success.
 Preschool and Kindergarten children learn primarily through imitation and imagination.
 The goal of the kindergarten is to develop a sense of wonder in the young child and reverence for all living things.
 This creates an eagerness for the academics that follow in the grades.
 Activities include: storytelling, puppetry, creative play, singing, eurythmy (movement) games and finger plays, painting, drawing and beeswax modeling, baking and cooking, nature walks, foreign language, and circle time for festival and seasonal celebrations.

 - English based on world literature, myths, and legends

-- arts including music, painting, sculpture, drama, eurythmy, sketching
+- Arts including music, painting, sculpture, drama, eurythmy, and sketching

 - Handwork such as knitting, weaving, and woodworking

 What does parent involvement look like at BVWS?

 The key to improving student achievement is the involvement of parents or other family members in education.
 Parents are the first teachers and most significant adults in children’s lives.
 We encourage parents to strive to understand the principles of Waldorf education, create a home environment that supports what is taking place at school, and keep regular communication with your child’s Class Teacher.
 Parent participation is the lifeblood of the school!
 Parent involvement may look different for everyone and depends on backgrounds, experience, skills, interests, and available time.
 Some examples of parent participation include: volunteering as a class parent or to assist with special activities and projects, as well as attending meetings including parent evenings, class meetings, all-school meetings, parent/teacher conferences, and parent association meetings.